I believe, “When traveling solo at least one person is happy!”

 The iconic painter, Agnes Martin, reflected in her final years.
 “Oh comforting solitude, how favorable thou art to original thought!”

-I often find my most creative moments and best writing is done when traveling solo.
+I often find my most creative moments and the best writing is done when traveling solo.

 Additional rewards reaped during alone time include a deeper sense of consciousness as you learn about pieces of yourself that you have not yet explored…or didn’t realize existed, spending time with your inner landscape.